system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ### Steps to check the USB wiring:

-1. Follow the steps above to [remove the top case](#removing-the-top-case).
+1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the inner partition](#removing-the-inner-partition), [remove the GPU brace](#replacing-a-gpu), and [remove the CPU shroud](#removing-the-cpu-shroud).
 2. Two of the Thelio-IO boards have `USB0` ports.
-The port on each board connects to a four-pin cable with the red wire on the bottom.
+The port on each board connects to a cable (labeled `USB`) with the red wire on the bottom.

 ![USB wiring on Thelio-IO board](./img/thelio-io-usb.jpg)

-3. The two four-pin cables plug into the motherboard's USB headers.
+3. The two internal USB cables plug into the motherboard's USB headers.

 ![USB input on motherboard](./img/motherboard-thelio-io-usb.jpg)